 A smartwatch that has to be connected to a smartphone all the time isn't all that useful, and that's where the Fitbit Blaze fell short.
 The Ionic is much more powerful on its own.

 To start, the device has 2.5GB of local music storage, so you can save up to 300 songs on the device or download Pandora playlists to listen to offline (you need a paid Pandora account to access that functionality).
 Once you store music on the Ionic, you can pair Bluetooth headphones to the watch and head off for a workout without a phone.
+In 2018, Fitbit is bringing Deezer's offline music streaming to the Ionic.

 I tested music playback with Fitbit's own Bluetooth headphones, Fitbit Flyer, which pair seamlessly with the watch in the same way that Apple's AirPods are the best fit for iPhones.
 (The $130 Flyer is otherwise a little too expensive for what it offers, which is a very basic sport headphone experience.)